toddmoy/training-and-recovery/source/2014-07-06-training-prep.html.markdown

 ---
-title: training-prep
+title: Training Prep
 date: 2014-07-06 16:26 UTC
-tags: planning
+tags: planning, workout
 ---

 My copy of RCTM / RPTP is in the mail, but I can't wait.
-To get a head start, I'm acquainting myself with some of the concepts Mark outlines on his blog.
-Here's my notes:
+To get a head start, I'm acquainting myself with some of the concepts that Mark outlines on his blog.
+Here are my notes:

 * **Periodization** - Scheduling different phases of training to reach a performance peak at a predetermined time.
   * The RPTP is three-to-four months long, which leads to three-to-four cycles per year.